automata-network/docs/docs/canarynet/node/run-validator.md

     ```

 ### Launch the Validator Node
-- Run the following command to launch a Full Node, you may need sudo permission:
+- Run the following command to launch a validator node, you may need sudo permission:
   ```
   docker run -it \
   -v "/chain:/data" \